rmoff/rmoff-blog/content/about-me.md

 ---

-_I also write on my [employer's blog](https://www.confluent.io/blog/author/robin/) ([previously](http://ritt.md/rmoff))._

----

 ### `whoami`

-> Robin is a Staff Developer Advocate at Confluent, the company founded by the original creators of Apache Kafka, as well as an Oracle ACE Director (Alumnus).
+> Robin is a Principal DevEx Engineer at LakeFS.

 > He has been speaking at conferences since 2009 including QCon, Devoxx, Strata, Kafka Summit, and Øredev.